-Will your favorite television show survive? -- We predict which low-rated programs will live to see another day
+Will your favorite television show survive?

 It’s that time of year — when television networks decide which shows to keep and which to ditch.
 The decision-making is extra tough this season, because there have been few outright bombs — or hits (the top-ranked freshman is The Unit at No. 11).
 Here, a rundown: